-Documents required for making a short-term study visa application, (make sure your documents are translated into English):
+Documents required for making a Standard Visitor Visa application, (make sure your documents are translated into English):

-- An Short Term Study letter from your course office or the Study Abroad Office.
+- A supportingletter from your course office or the Study Abroad Office.
 This will detail what you are coming to study and the dates of that study

 - Evidence that you have sufficient funds for your proposed visit (e.g. at least 6 months' bank statements and/or payslips).
 If your parents are funding your visit, you will need to provide proof of their finances and their relationship to you.
 The form asks you to specify where your funds are coming from, and if you are being funded by another person or an organisation (such as an employer) it requires you to explain why they are funding you.

 - Evidence of suitable accommodation (e.g. hotel reservations or a copy of your tenancy agreement if you are renting privately)

 - If possible, evidence you intend to leave the UK at the end of your stay, for example a flight booking or, if you are a Study Abroad student, a letter from your home institution to show you will be returning to a course there.
 If you are already working back home and are just coming over for a final resit we would recommend you get a letter from your employer confirming they are giving you time off for it, and when you are expected to return.